zer2/fantasy-basketball-optimizer/about/turnovers.md

 Under those two conditions, investment in turnovers will matter.
 If either of them are not met, investing in turnovers would not help, because the match-up would be won or lost anyway.

-The probability of both criteria occuring can be estimated by approximating the values of all categories are multivariate normals with mean zero and sampling from the distribution many times.
+The probability of both criteria occuring can be estimated by approximating the values of all categories as multivariate normals with mean zero and sampling from the distribution many times.
 I tried this with 2023 data and got

  | Points    | Rebounds    | Assists    | Steals    | Blocks    | Threes    | Turnovers    | Free Throw \%   | Field Goal \%   |
 |:------|:------|:------|:------|:------|:------|:------|:---------|:---------|